unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `from` (required)

-> The `from` attribute consists of an input rule for matching the input context.
+> The `from` attribute value consists of an input rule for matching the input context.
 >
 > The `transform` rule and output pattern uses a modified, mostly subsetted, regular expression syntax, with EcmaScript syntax (with the `u` Unicode flag) as its baseline reference (see [MDN-REGEX](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Regular_Expressions)).
 Differences from regex implementations will be noted.